Programs and Services

 Emergency Medical Services (the ambulance service available by calling 911) provides quality care and transport for the sick and injured.

-EMS has employees that are involved in International Trauma Life Support (ITLS) instruction, as First Responder Instructors,
+EMS has employees that are involved as instructors in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), International Trauma Life Support (ITLS), Emergency Medical Responder course, First Responder course and CPR/First Aide.

 Ambulance Service is provided in the following centres: Estevan, Carnduff, Stoughton, Oxbow, Weyburn, Lampman, Pangman, Bengough, Coronach, Fillmore, Carlyle, Redvers, Maryfield, Wawota, Kipling and Radville.